-the type of sale and a list of all known prospective purchasers,
+the type of sale and a list of all known prospective purchasers;

-the terms of sale, including but not limited to (A) the location and condition of the items to be sold, (B) bidding procedures, (C) the minimum bid, if any, and whether the sale is subject to higher and better offers, (D) the funds required to be paid at the time the sale is approved, (E) the form of funds required at the time of approval and time of closing of the sale, and (F) a proposed date for both the approval and closing of the sale,
+the terms of sale, including but not limited to (A) the location and condition of the items to be sold, (B) bidding procedures, (C) the minimum bid, if any, and whether the sale is subject to higher and better offers, (D) the funds required to be paid at the time the sale is approved, (E) the form of funds required at the time of approval and time of closing of the sale, and (F) a proposed date for both the approval and closing of the sale;

-identification of the property (e.g., the VIN, make, model, and serial number of a vehicle; volume/page number and town where ownership of real property is recorded; street address of real property), as applicable,
+identification of the property (e.g., the VIN, make, model, and serial number of a vehicle; volume/page number and town where ownership of real property is recorded; street address of real property), as applicable;

-the names and purported interests of all parties known, or discoverable after reasonable investigation, to claim an interest in the property,
+the names and purported interests of all parties known, or discoverable after reasonable investigation, to claim an interest in the property;

-the fair market value of the property, the basis for that valuation, and the amount and holder of any outstanding indebtedness secured by the property,
+the fair market value of the property, the basis for that valuation, and the amount and holder of any outstanding indebtedness secured by the property;

-a copy of the contract or a summary of the terms of sale, and
+a copy of the contract; and

 any other information that provides due process to all parties in interest and is likely to maximize the sale price.

-Notice of Intent to Sell and Order.

-The Court will enter an order approving the case trustee’s sale of estate property filed in conjunction with a notice of intent to sell, as referenced in paragraph (b) above, provided the proposed order

-contains all the information set forth in the notice,

-indicates no objections were filed within the time required under the applicable Federal Rules of Bankruptcy Procedure, and

-contains sufficient specificity to enable the Court to determine whether all statutory requirements of § 363(b)(1) of the Code have been met.

 Form of Orders Approving Sales.

-All orders approving sales must state the name and address of the buyer, identify the property sold, specify the amount paid, and disclose the net proceeds to the estate.
+All proposed orders approving sales must state the name and address of the buyer, identify the property sold, specify the amount paid, and disclose the net proceeds to the estate.
 If the terms of sale do not match exactly the terms set forth on the notice of sale, the proposed order must identify and explain the differences.

+Orders Based on Notice of Intent to Sell.

+The Court will enter an order approving the case trustee’s sale of estate property when the trustee files a proposed order in conjunction with a notice of intent to sell, as referenced in paragraph (b) above, only if the proposed order:

+contains all the information set forth in the notice;

+indicates no objections were filed within the time required under the applicable Bankruptcy Rules; and

+contains sufficient specificity to enable the Court to determine whether all statutory requirements of § 363(b)(1) have been met.

 Sale or Refinance of Property in Chapter 12 and 13 Cases.

 Approval Procedures.
-No sale or refinance of the debtor’s principal residence or other real property may take place while a chapter 12 or 13 case is pending unless
+No sale or refinance of the debtor’s principal residence or other real property may take place while a chapter 12 or 13 case is pending unless:

 the Court approves the sale or refinance after notice to all parties in interest, see Fed.
 R. Bankr.
-P. 2002(a)(2), or
+P. 2002(a)(2); or

 the debtor obtains the chapter 12 or 13 trustee’s approval using the procedure described in subparagraph (2) below.

 Chapter 12 or 13 Trustee’s Approval.

-If the debtor wishes to use the proceeds of a sale or refinance of property to fund a chapter 12 or 13 plan, the debtor may request a “Certificate of Approval” from the chapter 12 or 13 trustee on 7 days’ notice to all parties in interest as long as one of the following conditions is met:
+If the debtor wishes to use the proceeds of a sale or refinance of property to fund a chapter 12 or 13 plan, the debtor may request a “Certificate of Approval” from the chapter 12 or 13 trustee on seven days’ notice to all parties in interest only if at least one of the following conditions is met:

-to the extent there are net proceeds, all net proceeds will be dedicated to fund the chapter 12 or 13 plan,
+to the extent there are net proceeds, all net proceeds will be dedicated to fund the chapter 12 or 13 plan;

-the confirmed chapter 12 or 13 plan provides a dividend of no less than 15% to all unsecured creditors holding allowed claims, or
+the confirmed chapter 12 or 13 plan provides a dividend of no less than 15% to all unsecured creditors holding allowed claims; or